luongtruong77/EDA-project/README.md

 - There are rows that contain *enormous* value of entries (outliers), which is not good for the dataset's integrity and dropping them is also making the dataset is a bit cleaner.

 ##### Using API
 Getting more relevant data almost always helps.
-By levaraging [**Square API**](https://developer.foursquare.com/docs/api-reference/venues/explore/) to explore nearby venues of the top stations, we can determine which station has more potential to grow as restaurant owners.
+By levaraging [**Foursquare API**](https://developer.foursquare.com/docs/api-reference/venues/explore/) to explore nearby venues of the top stations, we can determine which station has more potential to grow as restaurant owners.

 ## Tools
 ---